Courses that fulfill

 Political ecology is a set of scholarly inquiries and approaches that seeks to account for the ways in which power relationships inform, shape, interact with, and are expressed through ecological relationships.
 This course entails an examination of political ecologies in the East Asia region.
 The first part of the course introduces students to political ecology approaches to studying ecological systems, and the second part employs case studies from East Asia to examine how power functions in and through ecological systems.
 Also listed as JPNS 376.
 (D-I) (AY)

 Provides a first-hand opportunity to integrate theory gained in the classroom with insights and experience into the workings of an organization gained in a field setting.
-Available only to declared Environmental Studies majors.
-Students must complete a Field Study application in consultation with their major adviser and complete 120 hours of work at an approved site of their choosing.
-Prerequisite: ENSU 141.
-(IE)
+Available only to declared Environmental Sustainability majors.
+Students must complete a Field Study application in consultation with their major adviser.
+Prerequisite: ENSU 141 and/or ENSU 151.

 ENSU 486 STUDENT RESEARCH (0-1 credits)